glitchgod/feedrss/README.md

 3)Click ok and go to edit filtered word list and type in the number for the premade groups or add your own and click ok.

-4)Adjust timer to be more than 5 minutes , I suggest to set it at 30.
+4)Adjust timer to be more delay time, I suggest to set it at least 30.

 5)Change the destination of the torrents by clicking on the folder.
 The destination must be the full path /home/… without short cuts such as ~ and must end with / .